xflouris/libpll-2/docs/libpll.md

 --------------------------------------------------------------------------------

-`libpll` evaluates the likelihood of a tree using Felsenstien's Algorithm [^felsenstien].
+`libpll` evaluates the likelihood of a tree using Felsenstien's Algorithm [felsenstien].
 In summary, the algorithm proceeds like so:

 1. Pick a virtual root arbitrarily,
 2. Perform a post order traversal from the virtual root.